 Award-winning artist Maya Ramsay works with historically and politically important sites, employing a variety of processes to capture visual histories that would otherwise be lost or unseen.
-These include a process that enables her to lift surfaces from these sites, developed in 1997.
+These include a process, developed in 1997, that enables her to lift surfaces from sites.
 Recent projects include: